Advantages of ISO Certification

 • Inclusion on approved vendor lists

-• Faster supplier qualification
+• Faster supplier onboarding

-Improved Leadership Alignment
+Leadership Alignment and Accountability

-ISO standards require top management involvement.
+ISO standards require active top management involvement.

 This drives:

-• Strategic objective alignment
+• Strategic alignment of objectives

-• Clear performance metrics
+• Defined performance metrics

 • Structured management review